So we’ve officially been house sitting for a week.

 Some people have been asking me how it works so I wanted to answer some questions about house sitting here.

 Is it a paid house sitting job?
 No, most of the ones I’ve seen online are a free swap.
 You stay for free and they get a free house sitter, it’s a win win.
+Even though you’re not getting paid, the amount of money you’re saving on housing or hotels definitely makes up for itself.

 How did you get it?
-I just made a profile and applied with Trusted Housesitters.
+I made a profile and applied with Trusted Housesitters.
 I think the key is to tailor all of your applications to the particular house sitting job you’re applying for- similar to any job application.
-Also make your profile look good, put some time into it and be quick to respond to listings.
+Also make your profile look good, put some time into it and be quick to respond to new listings.

 How many people apply?
 Ours had over 150 people contact the owner but he only interviewed a couple applicants.
 Like I said, tailoring your application will really help you stand out.
 If you just copy/paste the same line that says, “I love pets and I’d love to take care of your dog” and then you apply for a house sit that doesn’t have a dog, that shows you’re not really trying.